SPORIMEstudio/ItsMagicDoc/README.md

 ## ⭐ Support the Project
 If you find this helpful, consider giving the repository a **star** ⭐ to support ongoing updates.

+> [!NOTE]
+> The ITSHelper website is not maintained by me.
+Any issues or concerns related to the website should be directed to the owner,
+> `@itsdhanudev`.
+I am solely a contributor, focusing on documentation.